ecupaio/personal-site/_posts/2023-01-30-configuring-google-analytics-4-with-google-tag-manager.md

 If you don't already know, Google Tag Manager (GTM) is the best way to configure your analytics and events, add tracking pixels and other code to the head of your site, and take advantage of Google Suite products like Ads or Search Console.
 Google Tag Manager makes it so that you don't ever have to touch your site's code again, after installation of course.
 You can trigger events based on link text and drop in tracking pixel code with ease.
 Plus it's what all us elite, level 9000 javascript-fu masters use so more than likely the integrations you need will play nice with GTM and have docs to support it.&nbsp;

+**NOTE: If you use drag and drop site builders like SquareSpace or Wix, you should not configure a Tag Manager container since they will have everything set up to send data to GA4 directly.
+You should just set up the GA4 property according to their instructions:&nbsp;[Add the tag to a website builder or CMS-hosted website (e.g., HubSpot, Shopify, etc.)](https://support.google.com/analytics/answer/9304153?hl=en#zippy=%2Cadd-the-tag-to-a-website-builder-or-cms-hosted-website-eg-hubspot-shopify-etc).&nbsp;**

 ## Steps

 ### Create a Google Analytics 4 Property and Get Measurement ID